maybenot-io/popets-2026.1-ephemeral-defs-paper-artifacts/README.md

 ```

 generates Figure 4 (`figs/cost_curve.png`). _Note_: this requires that you
-have generated the ephemeral blocking defenses!
+have generated the ephemeral blocking defenses (see steps in main result 2)!

 ## Limitations